IA-E-Col/PlantSAM/README.md

    ```

-If you want to explore thee official guidelines on how to install SAM2 according to the [original repository](https://github.com/facebookresearch/sam2)
+If you want to explore the official guidelines on how to install SAM2 according to the [original repository](https://github.com/facebookresearch/sam2)

 If you are installing on Windows, it's strongly recommended to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu.